Elucidated Rolling Diffusion Models for Probabilistic Forecasting of Complex Dynamics: Forecasting with Elucidated Rolling Diffusion Models

 \section{Forecasting with Elucidated Rolling Diffusion Models}

 Our work, ERDM, integrates the rolling diffusion concept with the {Elucidated Diffusion Model (EDM)} framework~\citep{karras2022edm}.
-While RSDMs introduce the idea of progressive noise, they usually do not follow EDM's principled design choices for preconditioning, loss weighting, and sampler design, which we hypothesize could bring benefits when incorporated into RSDMs too.
+While RSDMs introduce the idea of progressive noise, they usually do not follow EDM's principled design choices for preconditioning, loss weighting, and sampler design, which we hypothesize would similarly improve RSDM performance.
 ERDM aims to systematically port and adapt these EDM principles to the rolling, progressive noise setting, thereby providing a robust and theoretically grounded approach to sequential data generation.

 \paragraph{Rolling EDM noise schedule.} In contrast to existing RSDMs, which use cosine or linear noise schedules, we propose adapting EDM's sampling-time noise schedule to capture progressively increasing noise levels, by defining